Dana Evans sends No. 8 Louisville past Oklahoma State 69-48

 Vivian Gray had 18 points for Oklahoma State (5-2), which shot just 25% and made only 5 of 18 3-pointers.

-Louisville led from almost the start but had to work to get any real separation from Oklahoma State in the first half, which it led 37-25 at the break.
+Louisville led from almost the start but had to work to get any real separation from Oklahoma State in the first half, taking a 37-25 advantage at the break.

 The Cardinals turned the ball over 12 times in the first two quarters, partially offsetting the Cowgirls’ shooting woes.
 They shot 24% in the half, including just 3 of 14 on 3-pointers.